Aakash1106S/Ecommerce_follow_along/README.md

 Authentication ensures only the right to people who can access certain features.
 For example:
 - Users need to log in to place orders or see their personal data.
 - It keeps the app secure by verifying user's identities.
+#### 7 Milestone 7 Summary
+In this milestone, we implemented user login authentication by validating credentials and comparing encrypted passwords using bcrypt.
+The process involves retrieving user data, hashing the entered password, and matching it with the stored hash.
+If authenticated, access is granted; otherwise, an error is returned.
+This enhances security and protects user data. 🚀
+-